|

 never have to retune my Burkes from Session to Session.

-choice for a whistle that's kind of in-between these two whistles volume-wise."
+The Session-bore Composite D is a good choice for a whistle that's kind of in-between these two whistles volume-wise."